-Post-hoc permutation-based randomisation testing of within-drug session effects revealed significant reductions (figure 3, blue lines) of edge strength for tiagabine at 1, 3 and 5 hr vs. pre, across delta, theta, alpha and beta.
+Post-hoc permutation-based randomisation testing of within-drug session effects revealed significant reductions (Fig. 2(A), blue lines) of edge strength for tiagabine at 1, 3 and 5 hr vs. pre, across delta, theta, alpha and beta.
 Analysis of the topography revealed these reductions were confined to occipital cortices.
-Increases were observed at two frontal edges (1 at 3 hours, 1 at 5 hours) in the delta band.
-Significant increases in edge strength were observed between frontal and temporal regions (3 hours vs pre) and temporal and deep regions (5 hours vs pre) across all three gamma windows for placebo.
+Increases were observed at two frontal edges (1 at 3 h, 1 at 5 h) in the delta band.
+Significant increases in edge strength were observed between frontal and temporal regions (3 h vs pre) and temporal and deep regions (5 h vs pre) across all three gamma windows for placebo.
 No other within-drug-vs.-pre changes in edge strength were observed for placebo.
-A list of all significant edges for each frequency band and each comparison (n=6; 1, 3 and 5 hours vs. pre for each drug) are listed in supplementary table 2.
-Figure 4 summarises the 'time-course' of effects on occipital connectivity for each post-drug session vs pre.
+A list of all significant edges for each frequency band and each comparison (n = 6; 1, 3 and 5 h vs. pre for each drug) are listed in supplementary Table 2.
+Fig. 2(B) summarises the 'time-course' of effects on occipital connectivity for each post-drug session vs pre.